lammps/lammps/doc/src/Howto_lammps_gui.rst

 :cpp:func:`lammps_force_timeout`, which is equivalent to a :doc:`timer timeout 0 <timer>` command.

-The ``Set Variables`` entry will open a dialog box where :doc:`index style variables <variable>` can be set.
+The ``Set Variables...`` entry will open a dialog box where :doc:`index style variables <variable>` can be set.
 Those variables will be passed to the LAMMPS instance when it is created and are thus set *before* a run is started.

 .. image:: JPG/lammps-gui-variables.png
    :align: center